North Boambee Valley

 North Boambee Valley has a typical household mix, with a fairly typical median household size

-Family households account for 70.3% of all households, including 26.5% that are couples with children, 34.0% that are couples without children, and 9.0% that are single parent families.
-Non-family households make up the remaining 29.7%, with lone person households at 28.4% and group households comprising 1.7% of the total.
-The median household size is 2.4 people, which matches the average for the Rest of NSW.
+Family households constitute 70.3% of all households, including 26.5% couples with children, 34.0% couples without children, and 9.0% single parent families.
+Non-family households comprise the remaining 29.7%, with lone person households at 28.4% and group households making up 1.7%.
+The median household size is 2.4 people, which aligns with the Regional NSW average.

 Frequently Asked Questions - Households